Ashlalala/aajonusnet/md/QNA/Q&A Of March 16, 2008.md

 Q: So what do we do now?

-A: Well, you've got Perrier, you've got Romulusa, San Pellegrino, San Falestino, Apollinaris.
+A: Well, you've got Perrier, you've got Ramlosa, San Pellegrino, Sanfaustino, Apollinaris.

 Q: You won't go near Gerlsteiner?